CommandShiftHQ/javascript-basics/README.md

 Can you see why we got the test result that we did?

-You challenge is to write some code in the `sayHello` function in `src/strings.js` that will make the test pass. *You should not update the tests...*
+You challenge is to write some code in the `sayHello` function in `src/strings.js` that will make the test pass. 🚨*You should not update the tests* 🚨